SowmyaDhanapal/tvm/metawarenn_inference/README.md

 ### Modifications to make before build
 #### To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
-   1. Update the "tvm/src/runtime/contrib/metawarenn/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the MWNNExecutableNetwork.bin in line no: 401 and 414
+   1. Update the "tvm/src/runtime/contrib/metawarenn/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the MWNN Executable network binary in line no: 542
-   2. Update the "tvm/src/runtime/contrib/metawarenn/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file with saved file path of MWNNExecutableNetwork.bin in line no: 51
+   2. Update the "tvm/src/runtime/contrib/metawarenn/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file with saved file path of MWNN Executable network binary in line no: 51
 #### To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file
    1. Update the "tvm/src/runtime/contrib/metawarenn/metawarenn_json_runtime.cc" file as follows:
       i.
 Set the INVOKE_NNAC macro to 1 in line no: 44